 The University of Utah is committed to policies of equal opportunity, affirmative action, and nondiscrimination.
 The University seeks to provide equal access to its programs, services and activities for people with disabilities.

 Each year, there are changes in the Handbook and we mark such changes from the previous edition with a vertical bar in the right margin, as with this paragraph.
-Such markings may not be visible in the HTML version of the handbook-please see the pdf edition for clarification.

 Contact Information and Links